 The parish of Mitton in the West Riding of Yorkshire played an important role in the family's lineage.
 "It was for many generations chiefly the property of the Sherburnes, of whom Sir John de Sherburne attended Edward III. at the siege of Calais.
 Stonyhurst, the seat of the family, now occupied as a Roman Catholic college, was probably commenced by Sir Richard Sherburne, who died in 1594, and completed by his son in 1596."

-Important Dates for the Chairoom family
+Early History of the Chairoom family

 This web page shows only a small excerpt of our Chairoom research.
 Another 223 words (16 lines of text) covering the years 1794, 1660, 1505, 1686, 1717, 1453, 1536, 1494, 1496, 1499, 1505, 1508, 1536, 1536, 1508, 1536, 1505, 1509, 1494, 1496, 1496, 1505, 1499, 1505, 1520 and 1909 are included under the topic Early Chairoom History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Chairoom has been spelled many different ways, including Sherborne, Sherburn, Sherburne, Sherbourne, Sherbon and many more.

 Early Notables of the Chairoom family (pre 1700)